Amo Chen

 log.info('Hello')

-We might expect this code to print the string Hello
+We might expect this code to print the string Hello, but it doesn’t.

-This is because the default log level for Python’s logging module is WARNING
+This is because the default log level for Python’s logging module is WARNING, so only messages at WARNING, ERROR, or CRITICAL levels are displayed.

 To properly use the logging module, setting it up is necessary, which often means consulting the Python documentation.
 This isn’t a problem with Python per se, but rather a design philosophy difference.